 - Teapots – In standing position, put one foot pointed out the opposite hand is above the head.
 Bend from the waist down to the foot that’s pointed out and back

-- Knee to Elbow Standing Crunches – Stand in a wide stance with one hand on the side of head then bring that down to opposite knee, as that knee comes up
+- Knee to Elbow Standing Crunches – Stand in a wide stance with one hand on the side of the head then bring that down to the opposite knee, as that knee comes up

 – Reggie Chambers, Certified Celebrity and Personal Fitness Trainer

 #5 – One Arm, One Leg Plank[The one arm, one leg plank] is awesome and one I recommend to many of my advanced clients.
 This is because it stabilizes your entire core and works many of the stabilizer muscles that get neglected in the typical workouts we see on the Western side of the world.

 In addition to working the core, this exercise also fires up your quads, glutes, and lats!
 More specifically, this exercise lights up your rectus abdominis, internal oblique, transverse abdominis, and your diaphragm!
 On the other side of your core, this exercise lights up your iliocostalis and the longissimus!
 (3 to 4 sets, hold for 30 to 90 seconds per side).